-4.1.13 Public Inquiries
+4.1.12 Public Inquiries

-Members of the public can contact BWXT NEC by dialing our toll-free number, 1.855.696.9588 and/or emailing us at questions@bwxt.com.
-These contact details appear on BWXT NEC's website and in community newsletters and public information brochures.
+Members of the public can contact BWXT NEC by calling our toll-free phone number, 1.855.696.9588 and/or emailing us at questions@bwxt.com.
+Additionally, community members can submit an online contact form www.bwxt.com/bwxt-nec/contact-us-1 on our website.
+These contact details appear on BWXT NEC's website and on all information products.

-In 2023, 1503 emails were received by questions@bwxt.com, the majority of which were spam, questions for finance or purchasing, job seekers or agencies seeking employment verifications.
-In 2023, there were 228 calls to the 1.855.696.9588 toll free number, most of which were related to employment verification, procurement, community giving or public/media relations.
-We encourage community members to use this outlet to contact us with questions, comments, and concerns.
+In 2024, 1,573 emails were received by questions@bwxt.com, the majority of which were spam, questions for finance or purchasing, job seekers or agencies seeking employment verifications.
+Four emails were received from community members and were responded to within two business days.
+The questions received by these four community members were on the following topics: request for donation of recycled batteries for a school, two requests to tour the facility, and a request to be added to the email list and questions about community survey advertising.
+In 2024, there were 251 calls to the 1.855.696.9588 toll free number, most of which were related to employment verification, procurement, community giving or public/media relations.
+One call was received from a community member who has questions about whether they were required to RSVP to the community event.
+We encourage community members to use these channels to contact our team with questions, comments, and concerns.
 All emails and calls to the information line were appropriately handled and addressed.

-4.1.14 Earned Media
+4.1.13 Earned Media